Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ## Custom Fields

 Use the **Custom Fields** section to configure custom metadata that should be provided for each of the applications in your organization.
-During [agent onboarding](user-apps.html#addapp), users must enter the information that you require in their configuration files.
-The metadata is then displayed in the Contrast UI, including the **Application** page grid and application's **Details** page.
+During [agent onboarding](user-apps.html#addapp), users are prompted to enter metadata for the fields you create, and add the information in their configuration files.
+The metadata is then displayed in the **Applications** page grid, where you can also use it to filter applications, and the application's **Details** page in the Contrast UI.

 The following agent versions support custom metadata fields: